01-edu/public/subjects/clonernews1/README.md

 So your objective for this raid is to create an UI for [`HackerNewsAPI`](https://github.com/HackerNews/API).

-You must handle at lest:
+You must handle at least:

 - Posts, this includes :
   - [stories](https://github.com/HackerNews/API#ask-show-and-job-stories)